Back to blog

 You implement rate limiting primarily for one of three reasons: to prevent a denial of service (intentional or otherwise) through resource exhaustion, to limit the impact (or potential) of cascading failure, or to restrict or meter resource usage.

-The denial of service prevention pattern can be seen by organisations like or placing a rate limiter in front of their SaaS APIs to prevent malicious attacks from shutting down the API backends and to provide consistent service for all consumers.
-Using to prevent cascading failure (where some components within your system are partially degraded) can be seen within load shedding policies from payment APIs like .
+The denial of service prevention pattern can be seen by organizations like Twitter or Ebay placing a rate limiter in front of their SaaS APIs to prevent malicious attacks from shutting down the API backends and to provide consistent service for all consumers.
+Using rate limiting to prevent cascading failure (where some components within your system are partially degraded) can be seen within load shedding policies from payment APIs like Stripe.
 The restriction (or metering) usage pattern can be seen when polling an external information source for new data, such as health checking, where we only need to obtain data periodically, or we may be charged for each request we initiate.

 Rate Limiting Implementation Options